 Would you give me $1 today if I told you I would give you back $3400 in 1 year?
 Who wouldn’t take that offer?
-Those compelling economics are at the heart of a mini case study we published a few years ago on Tieman’s Fusion Coffee.
-We’ll revisit the results of that study today and share an update on the display that keeps on giving.
+Those compelling economics are at the heart of a mini case study of the merchandising effectiveness of a point of purchase display RICH LTD. created for Tieman’s Fusion Coffee.

-Tieman’s asked RICH LTD. to design a freestanding mobile display with an organic feel and sufficient graphics to communicate the health benefits of the brand.
-We designed the display pictured below which was then placed in Sprouts stores.
+Given our experience with coffee merchandising at retail, Tieman’s asked RICH LTD. to design a freestanding mobile store fixture with an organic feel and sufficient graphics to communicate the health benefits of the brand.
+We designed the pop display pictured above which was then placed in Sprouts stores.
 We were curious to measure the impact of the freestanding display relative to the product’s historical inline placement.

 During the study period, sales increased 500% (6-fold).
 The payback on the display was less than 9 days.
-That is, in less than a week and a half, the company recouped the entire cost of the display from the profits it generated from incremental sales.
-Extrapolating the study-period sales results, we calculated Tieman’s first year effective return on investment to be 3400%.
-So, every $1 the company invested in displays yielded $3400 in incremental bottom line profit after 1 year.
+The company’s effective return on investment assuming sales continue at the current rate measured during the study period would be 3400%.
+So $1 invested today would yield $3400 in incremental bottom line profit after 1 year.

-You might be thinking that these kinds of results are not achievable for your brand.
-But, consider that even if Tieman’s only got 10% of the sales lift presented in this case study, it would be a smart investment for the company since not many investments these days can provide a 34 to 1 return.
-Most of our customers focus on the cost of the display without regard to the potential sales lift and return on investment.
-However, making a wise financial decision and viewing a display as an investment with a measurable return will yield better brand awareness, increased sales, and stronger profitability.
+While this mini case study was limited in scope and duration, the economics are undeniably compelling.
+Even if Tieman’s only got 10% of the sales lift presented in this case study, it would be a smart investment for the company since not many investments these days can provide a 34:1 return.
+Most of our customers focus on the cost of their retail store fixture without regard to the sales lift and return on investment.
+However, making a wise financial decision and viewing a display rack as an investment with a measurable return on investment in retail will yield better business decisions, increased sales, and stronger profitability.